LucasCatolino/TP_SIA/TP1/README.md

 -   To run a program, go to `bin` and execute: `java filename`
 -   To export a build to JAR, use the command palette and type `Java: Export Jar...`

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ### Folder Structure

 The workspace contains two folders by default, where:

 -   `src`: the folder to maintain sources
 -   `lib`: the folder to maintain dependencies
+-   `parameters`: the folder where the config file is found

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.